rehanvipin/work/content/docs/angular/rxjs.md

     }
 });
 ```

+Observables can be used in HTML templates.
+As a convention append a "$" while naming an observable
+so that it is distinguishable in the template.

 {{< hint "info" >}}
 There can be multiple subscribers.
 Each one will get the same stream of data.